The geometric realization of regular path complexes via (co-)homology: The geometric realization of regular path complexes

 where $C_\ast(S(P); \mathbb{Z})$ is the simplicial chain complex of $S(P)$.
 Now Theorem \ref{thm3.10} asserts an isomorphism between the homology groups of two chain complexes of free abelian groups:

 Thus (\ref{cois}), (\ref{coho}) and (\ref{diso}) imply the desired isomorphism by \cite[Corollary 3.4]{Hatc}. \end{proof}

 At last let us make a comment on Theorems \ref{thm3.10} and \ref{thm3.11}.
 As one may easily see that, for any complete digraph $G$ arising from an ordered $n$-simplex $\Delta^n$, $\Delta^n$ is the geometric realization of $P(G)$.
-One should also note that in usual, though $F_\Delta$ induces an isomorphism between the (co-)homologies of them, the realization map $F_\Delta$ itself does not induce a (co-)chain isomorphism between $\Omega_\ast(P(G))$ (resp. $\Omega^\ast(P(G))$) and $C_\ast(S(P(G)); R)$ (resp. $C^\ast(S(P(G)); R)$) except for $G$ with some strict conditions (for e.g. $G$ is complete, or of the case occurred in \cite[Theorem 5.24]{Grig3}).
+One should also note that in usual, though $F_\Delta$ induces an isomorphism between the (co)homologies of them, the realization map $F_\Delta$ itself does not induce a (co)chain isomorphism between $\Omega_\ast(P(G))$ (resp. $\Omega^\ast(P(G))$) and $C_\ast(S(P(G)); R)$ (resp. $C^\ast(S(P(G)); R)$) except for $G$ with some strict conditions (for e.g. $G$ is complete, or of the case occurred in \cite[Theorem 5.24]{Grig3}).

-\section{Application \textrm{I}: Relationship with Hochschild (co-)homology}
+\section{Application \textrm{I}: Relationship with Hochschild (co)homology}

 Starting from here, we will give some applications of the main results obtained in Section 3.
-The aim of this section is to connect path (co-)homology with Hochschild (co-)homology.
+The aim of this section is to connect path (co)homology with Hochschild (co)homology.
+This would allow to give a combinatoric description of Hochschild (co)homology theory, while the latter owns a pure algebraic definition involving tensor product.

-To begin we recall from \cite{Grig2} that, for a finite simplicial complex $S$, one can associate it with a finite cubical digraph $G_{S}$ whose path homology is isomorphic to the simplicial homology of $S$ (c.f. \cite[Theorem 5.1]{Grig2}, see also the paragraph below Theorem \ref{thm3.10}).
-Furthermore, if $R=K$ is a field there exists an algebra $A_S$ such that the path cohomology of $G_{S}$ and the Hochschild cohomology of $A_S$ are isomorphic (\cite[Corollary 5.2]{Grig2}).
-In fact, more than this, the restriction that the cubical path complex over a field can be removed, we shall show that the same result also holds ture for path cohomology of any regular finite path complex with coefficients in a commutative unital ring.

 Assume in the sequel that $R$ is a commutative unital ring.
-We shall associate a path complex $P$ with two associative unital algebras $A_{S(P)}$ and $\bar{A}_{S(P)}$ and consider the corresponding path (co-)homology and Hochschild (co-)homology.
+We shall associate a path complex $P$ with two associative unital algebras $A_{S(P)}$ and $\bar{A}_{S(P)}$ and consider the corresponding path (co)homology and Hochschild (co)homology.
 We recall from \cite{Gers} that, for any (locally) finite simplicial complex $S$, one can define a digraph $E_{S}$ where the vertices are all simplices from $S$ and a couple $(s, t)$ is a directed edge if and only if $s\supset t$ (compare with the definition of cubical digraph stated above Figure 5).
 The $R$-algebra $A_{S}$ is defined as a set of all finite $R$-linear combinations of edges of $E_{S}$ with a multiplication given by the rule:

 Moreover, if we replace the elements in $A_{S}$, i.e., all the edges of $E_{S}$ by arbitrary couples $(s, t)$ whenever $s,t$ are vertices in $E_{S}$, and keep the multiplication formula as above, then we obtain a new $R$-algebra different from $A_{S}$, which is denoted by $\bar{A}_{S}$.
 It is obvious that both of $A_{S}$ and $\bar{A}_{S}$ are free as $R$-modules.